thuthuat/RobinRadic.github.io/_posts/2014-12-30-linux-from-scratch.md

 and call it.
 When errors occur, just alter the bad code and try again, leading up to properly working functions that can eventually be combined again = automated.

+The current lfsbuild found on my github can be further automated, and i'll most likely do so in due time when i reach the point im happy with the end-result.

 ## Creating a temporary build system
 I've written some helper scripts to set up a debian 7.8 virtualbox automaticly.
 It'll also install all required packages and ensures all pre-requesits are ok.
 Using the helpers scripts to set up the temporary system, with a set distro/version lowers the chance of incompatability or whatever its called.